mmqn/mini-todo/README.md

 ### The Multi-Use Button (Dot Icon)

 Pressing the multi-use button once checks/unchecks a todo.
 Holding it will bring up a menu with more options.
 Operations such as renaming or deleting will always be performed on the highlighted/selected todo, which can be changed via the arrow buttons.

+### Renaming

+When renaming, press the Enter key to rename and the Escape key to cancel—for this reason, it is recommended that you use a keyboard with an Escape key when renaming.

 ### Console Functions